madmattp/PyASCII/README.md

 - **Multi-Processing**: Utilizes multiple CPU cores for faster video processing.

 ## Requirements
+- A Linux Machine (A Windows version is in development)
 - Python >= 3.11
 - Required Python libraries:
   - `Pillow==10.4.0`